bioinformatics-ua/montra/README.md

 18. Create a script file

-        copy code from: https://gist.github.com/bastiao/c8d3be799dc7c257f01a and paste in root
+        copy code from: https://gist.github.com/bastiao/c8d3be799dc7c257f01a and paste in conf/ folder

         run the script